kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

         ELSE DATEDIFF(YEAR, ISNULL(e.HireDate, '1900-01-01'), GETDATE())
     END AS YearsOfService,

-    -- Status with NULL-safe logic
+    -- IsActive with NULL-safe logic
     CASE
         WHEN e.IsActive = 1 THEN 'Active'
         WHEN e.IsActive = 0 THEN 'Inactive'
-        ELSE 'Status Unknown'
+        ELSE 'IsActive Unknown'
     END +
     CASE
         WHEN e.TerminationDate IS NOT NULL
         THEN ' (Terminated: ' + CONVERT(VARCHAR, e.TerminationDate, 101) + ')'
         ELSE ''
-    END AS EmploymentStatus,
+    END AS EmploymentIsActive,

     -- Emergency contact handling
     ISNULL(e.EmergencyContactName, 'No Emergency Contact') AS EmergencyContact,